fneum/data-science-for-esm/data-science-for-esm/BYOC/05_Deploy.md

 In order to save these changes, follow the instructions in [Modify the Content](./06_Content.md#modify-the-content) section.

 [^1]: In this example it is the `main` branch.
-[^2]: <span style="font-size:.8em;">The workflow has been successfully tested using the `main` branch, as well as the side-branches, once accordingly modifying the branch and the permissions in the `deploy.yml`, as explained above.</span>
+[^2]: <span style="font-size:.8em;">The workflow has been successfully tested using the `main` branch, as well as the side-branches, once correctly specifying the branch, and the permissions, in the `deploy.yml`, as explained above.</span>
 [^3]: In this material the `feature` branch is termed `content_branch`

 <!-- # Internal Doc References -->